When your mom told you to eat your fish because it can make you smarter, this wasn’t just an old wives’ tale.

-It has to be said, eating plenty of fish is really good for your health and your skin.
+Whilst this may all seem like fishy business, eating plenty of fish oil really is good for your brain and your skin.

 One of the nutrients from this family is phosphatidylcholine, an important brain nutrient.